Last updated: March 8, 2023

 - The URL of the site.

-- Include URLs is a list of URLs that belong to the site.
+- Additional URLs is a list of URLs that belong to the site.
 They are scanned along with the main URL.

-- Exclude URLs is a list of URLs that you want scans of the site to skip.
+- Excluded URLs is a list of URLs that you want scans of the site to skip.

-This shows you which protocols are used when scanning your site's URLs.
+- The protocols that are used when scanning your site's URLs.
 This can be set to scan all URLs using HTTP and HTTPS, or to use protocols that you specify.
 Any URLs for which no protocol is specified are scanned using HTTP and HTTPS.

-If you apply an extension, it will be used during all scans of the site.
+- Extensions shows you any extensions that are applied.
+Applied extensions are used during all scans of the site.
 This enables you to implement additional, custom capabilities, such as new scan checks.
 You can only select extensions that have been added to your organization's extension library.

-This field shows you if you have any Slack notifications set up for the site.
+- Automated notifications shows you any automated notifications (such as email or Slack messages) that are set up for the site.